Today's History Trivia for June 3

 1963 John XXIII b.
 1881 (Angelo Roncalli), 261st Pope (1958-63).
 He was the first pope named Time magazine's Man of the Year.

 1949 A. P. Giannini b.
 1870 (Amadeo Pietro Giannini), American businessman, founder of Bank of America.

 1933 William Muldoon b.
 1845 American wrestler, 1880 heavyweight champion, inventor of the medicine ball.
 He was undefeated for his Greco-Roman Championship.
 Muldoon got John L. Sullivan back in shape for his famous 75-round win against Jake Kilrain for the world heavyweight bare-knuckle boxing championship (1889).

 1899 Johann Strauss b.
 1825 Austrian composer, "The Waltz King."

 1861 Stephen Arnold Douglas b.
 1813 American statesman, Lincoln debater.
 He was called "The Little Giant."

 1841 Nicolas Appert b.
-1752 French scientist and chef, The Father of Canning, the first person to preserve food in jars (1804), opened the first canning factory, and invented the bouillon cube.
+1749 French scientist and chef.
+The Father of Canning.
+He was the first person to preserve food in jars (1804), opened the first canning factory, and invented the bouillon cube.

 1657 William Harvey b.
 1578 English physician.
 He discovered the function of the heart and circulatory system.